Yanmc847/Ambient-Lighting-for-Acer-Nitro-5-Keyboard/README.md

 Ambient Lighting for Acer Nitro 5 Keyboard

 Allows you to synchronizes your keyboard backlight with the video on your screen.
+You may need to disable hardware acceleration in your browser settings to work on Netflix.

 Compatibility :
 Work on Acer Nitro 5 AN515-57 and potentially with other Acer Nitro 5 laptops with 4-zone RGB keyboards